 First, let see how we can use the first syntax which means creating a schema and how we can use created schema as follows.

 In the above example, we use create schema statement to create demo schema.
 Illustrate the end result of the above declaration by using the following snapshot.

-Let’s see how to create use created schema for a specific table.
+Let’s see how to use created schema for a specific table.

-In the above example, we use create table statement to create Test table as shown in the above statement.
-In which we added different attributes such as cust_id, cust_name, cust_phone, and cust_email with different data types.
-In this example cust_id is a primary key, see in this example we use already created schema name as a demo for the Test database table and we successfully created Test table with demo schema.
+In the above example, we use create table statement to create a Test table as shown in the above statement.
+We added different attributes such as cust_id, cust_name, cust_phone, and cust_email with different data types.
+In this example, cust_id is a primary key, see in this example, we use an already created schema name as a demo for the Test database table, and we successfully created a Test table with demo schema.
 Illustrate the end result of the above declaration by using the following snapshot.

-Now let see how we can access the schema that means we can show table by using the schema name as follows.
+Now let’s see how we can access the schema that means we can show the table by using the schema name as follows.

 select * from demo.Test;